CMS Announces Changes to WCMSA Reference Guide including Extension of Time Frame for Amended Reviews

-CMS recently released an updated version of the Workers’ Compensation Medicare Set-aside Arrangement Reference Guide (the Referenced Guide).
-The new version of the Reference Guide includes several important changes.
+CMS recently released an updated version of the Workers’ Compensation Medicare Set-aside Arrangement Reference Guide.
+The new version of the Reference Guide includes several noteworthy changes.